jfrog/charts/stable/artifactory-ha/README.md

     - webhook
 ```

-You can now pass above created `plugins.yaml` file helm install command to deploy Artifactory with user plugins as follows:
+You can now pass the created `plugins.yaml` file to helm install command to deploy Artifactory with user plugins as follows:
 ```
 helm install --name artifactory-ha -f plugins.yaml jfrog/artifactory-ha
 ```